mohamedfawzizaki/eks-cluster-task/docs/USAGE.md

 ## 3. GitHub Repository Secrets
 Navigate to **Settings** -> **Secrets and variables** -> **Actions** in your GitHub repository and add the following secret:

-- `OIDC_ROLE`: The ARN of the IAM role created in Step 2.
+- `OIDC_INFRA_ROLE`: The ARN of the IAM role created in Step 2.
+- `REMOTE_STATE_BUCKET_NAME`: The full name of the S3 bucket to be used for the remote state.

 ---